terrehbyte/TBYTEConsoleApp/README.md

 # Quick Start

-There are three major types of tokens that can be defined:
+There are four major types of tokens that can be defined:

 **Contents**